NorbertKrupa/vertica-kit/README.md

 ## Vertica Diagnostic Queries
 The goal of these queries is to provide as much information as possible covering monitoring, diagnostics and performance tuning.
 This idea is heavily inspired by [Glenn Barry's](http://www.sqlskills.com/blogs/glenn/category/dmv-queries/) SQL Server diagnostic queries and [Ola Hallengren's](http://ola.hallengren.com/) SQL Server maintenance solution.

-The July 2014 release has the following changes:
+The January 2015 release has the following changes:
-* Fixes calculation on nodes with less than recommended disk space
+* Updated documentation links to latest version
-* Fixes tables without primary keys to exclude system tables
+* Adds diagnostic query
-* Adds 3 diagnostic views
+ * User sessions which are open but may be inactive

 ### Diagnostic Views